Estimating Individual Responses when Tomorrow Matters: Examples

 \section{Examples}

 In this section, we describe two examples of our framework.
 In the first one, we consider a model of consumption, savings, and income, with the aim to assess the effects on consumption of a change in the income process.
-In the second example, we outline a model of agricultural production that allows farmers to adapt to new climate, with the goal to estimate the effects of current and expected weather.
+In the second example, we outline a model of agricultural production that allows farmers to adapt to the weather, with the goal to document the effects of current and expected weather.
+Both examples fall into the class of structural models that we introduced in the previous section.
+However, the validity of {our approach does not depend on the details of these specific examples.}